Frequently Asked Questions

 What you share with your counsellor is confidential and private.
 No information regarding you will be shared, either verbally or in written form, with anyone, except as agreed with you under certain circumstances.

 However, the law requires certain behaviours to be reported.
-This includes suspicions of child abuse, the risk of harm to self and/or others as well as inference to any illegal activity.
-As your counsellor, I will conform to the requirements of the law.
+This includes suspicions of child abuse, the risk of harm to self and/or others as well as inference to any illegal activity. .

 How many sessions will I need?